webscout-io/site/README.md

 This value is a [perceptual hash](https://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html) of the screenshot that our bot captured of the searched URL.
 A perceptual hash, often abbreviated as "pHash," is a type of algorithm designed to produce a hash value of digital media files (most commonly images and videos) in a way that reflects the content's perceptual features.
 This means that (closely) similar looking media files will produce  identical hash values, even if there are minor variations in the files due to compression, resizing, or other forms of mild distortion.
 Our implementation uses [this library](https://pkg.go.dev/github.com/corona10/goimagehash#section-readme) which adopts the implementation described in the article linked above.

 ### Inline Resources
+An inline resource on a webpage refers to any content that is directly embedded or included within the HTML document, as opposed to being loaded from an external file through a link.
+These resources can be part of the HTML structure itself or included through specific tags that reference external sources but are treated as an integral part of the page's content.
+The code snippet you provided is designed to scan an HTML document and identify various types of inline resources by examining the HTML nodes and their attributes.

 _Type_
+Webscout currently fingerprints the following Inline Resource types:

+1. **Audio**: This type is identified by the `audio` tag.
+Audio resources are embedded directly within the webpage, allowing users to listen to audio content without needing to navigate away from the page.

+2. **Embedded**: Identified by the `embed` and `iframe` tags, embedded resources are used to include or embed other content within a webpage, such as videos, interactive content, or external webpages.

+3. **Image**: The `img` and `input` tags (the latter likely referring to image inputs, such as buttons) are used to include images as inline resources.
+These are visual elements displayed as part of the webpage.

+4. **Script**: Identified by the `script` tag, script resources are crucial for adding interactivity, functionality, and dynamic content to webpages through JavaScript or other scripting languages.

+5. **Stylesheet**: This type is specific to CSS stylesheets, which define the look and layout of a webpage.
+They are linked via the `link` tag with a `rel` attribute value of "stylesheet".

+6. **Icon**: Also identified through the `link` tag with a `rel` attribute of "icon", these resources represent the favicon or website icon displayed in browser tabs and bookmarks.

+7. **Author**: Links to a webpage specifying the author of the document, identified by a `rel` attribute of "author" in the `link` tag.

+8. **Help**: This type links to a help document, indicated by a `rel` attribute of "help" in the `link` tag.

+9. **Search**: Represents a link to a search tool or engine for the website, marked by a `rel` attribute of "search" in the `link` tag.

+10. **Link**: A generic category for other types of links not specifically categorized.
+This includes any `link` element that doesn't match the predefined `rel` attribute values listed above.

+11. **Subtitle**: Identified by the `track` tag, subtitle resources are used for providing captions or subtitles for audio or video content.

+12. **Video**: This type is identified by the `video` tag, allowing videos to be embedded directly into webpages for in-browser viewing.

 _Sha256_
+This is the SHA-256 value of the resource in question.

 _Simhash_
+This is the simhash of the resource in question.
+Again, a [GO-implementation](https://github.com/mfonda/simhash) of [Charikar's simhash algorithm](https://www.cs.princeton.edu/courses/archive/spring04/cos598B/bib/CharikarEstim.pdf) is used to generate the hash to provide a standardize fingerprint of the resource artefact.

 _Relations_
+This number denotes how many Selectors (ref xx.) this particular Resource artefact has been observed on based on its SHA256-value.
+Clicking the number will open a pane that displays where exactly Webscout has observed the resource.

 ### Requests